hmgene/mudcookies/README.md

 the group success is memorized in a network.

 We build a network of collaborations built on trust to increase member's fitness to survive in harsh scientific environments.
+On top of the network, we build a novel business model by which members earn practical values.

 ## How to join
 Here are the structures where you can start some tasks.